Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Lane Turns to Concrete Path on day seven of the Camino InglésLane Turns to Concrete Path

-It is not quite a kilometer when the Camino rejoins the pavement and passes by this wonderful old horreo.
+It is not quite a kilometer when the Camino rejoins the pavement and passes by this wonderful old horreo inside a homestead.

 Join Pavement and Pass By This Horreo on day seven of the Camino InglésJoin Pavement and Pass By This Horreo